xapian/xapian-docsprint/concepts/indexing/documents.rst

 for each subject.

 Documents are identified in a database by a unique positive integer id, known as the `document ID`.
-Currently this is a 32 bit quantity.
+Currently this is a 32-bit quantity by default (you can configure xapian-core with ``--enable-64bit-docid`` to get 64-bit docids).

 Documents have three components: `data`, `terms` and `values`.
 We'll discuss terms and data first - values are useful for some more advanced